lazy-geek/lazy-geek/README.md

 My First Programming Language Was Javascript Which I Learned In My Free Time Few Years Ago, Ever Since Then I Have Never Looked Back.

 My GitHub UserName Is lazy-geek Because As You Can Guess From UserName, I Am lazy, Particularly At Doing Repetitve Tasks.
-That's Another Reason I Love Computers Because You Can Automate Repetitve Tasks, And I Would Rather Spend 1 Hour Automating That Task Than Spend 30 Minute Actually Doing The Task Because I Learn New Things That Way.
+That's Another Reason I Love Computers Because You Can Automate Repetitve Tasks.

 [![](https://img.shields.io/badge/-abrar-blue?style=for-the-badge&logo=linkedin&logoColor=white&linl=https://www.linkedin.com/in/abrar-malek-79280a215)](https://www.linkedin.com/in/abrar-malek-79280a215)